gStarhigh/pro2/README.md

 - When you enter the site you are greeted with the home page.
 At the top left corner, of all pages, is a Home icon, that takes you back to the home section from anywhere in the game.
 - The username input is focused so the user can input their username on a computer without having to click the input first.
 - If the user fails to enter a username and tries to click the button to start the game, a error message will appear telling the user that a username is mandatory to proceed.
 - When the user have entered a username and clicks the "Alohomora" button, the game proceeds to show the rules of the game.
+Alohomora is the spell in Harry Potter that is used to unlock doors.

 ### Rules Section
+- Before the user can start to play, the rules are shown for the user.
+It explains that:
+    - The user has a 15 second timer to answer each question.
+    - There is only 1 correct answer.
+    - Depending on what score you get,you can acchieve 4 different status levels ranked from high to low: Headmaster, N.E.W.T, 3rd year & first year.
+- After the user has read through the rules and the information about the levels, the user clicks the "Choose difficulty" button that takes the user further in the game process.

 ### Difficulty Section